torvalds/linux/Documentation/filesystems/fscrypt.rst

 Many newer systems (especially mobile SoCs) have *inline encryption hardware* that can encrypt/decrypt data while it is on its way to/from the storage device.
-Linux supports inline encryption through a set of extensions to the block layer called *blk-crypto*.  blk-crypto allows filesystems to attach encryption contexts to bios (I/O requests) to specify how the data will be encrypted or decrypted in-line.
-For more information about blk-crypto, see :ref:`Documentation/block/inline-encryption.rst <inline_encryption>`.

-On supported filesystems (currently ext4 and f2fs), fscrypt can use blk-crypto instead of the kernel crypto API to encrypt/decrypt file contents.
-To enable this, set CONFIG_FS_ENCRYPTION_INLINE_CRYPT=y in the kernel configuration, and specify the "inlinecrypt" mount option when mounting the filesystem.
+On supported filesystems (currently ext4 and f2fs), fscrypt can use inline encryption hardware instead of the CPU to encrypt/decrypt file contents.
+To enable this, specify the "inlinecrypt" mount option when mounting the filesystem.

-Note that the "inlinecrypt" mount option just specifies to use inline encryption when possible; it doesn't force its use.  fscrypt will still fall back to using the kernel crypto API on files where the inline encryption hardware doesn't have the needed crypto capabilities (e.g. support for the needed encryption algorithm and data unit size) and where blk-crypto-fallback is unusable.
-(For blk-crypto-fallback to be usable, it must be enabled in the kernel configuration with CONFIG_BLK_INLINE_ENCRYPTION_FALLBACK=y, and the file must be protected by a raw key rather than a hardware-wrapped key.)

-Currently fscrypt always uses the filesystem block size (which is usually 4096 bytes) as the data unit size.
-Therefore, it can only use inline encryption hardware that supports that data unit size.
+This causes the filesystem to use inline encryption hardware whenever possible, falling back to the CPU only if such hardware is absent or doesn't provide the needed crypto capabilities.

+For more information about the kernel's support for inline encryption hardware, see :ref:`Documentation/block/inline-encryption.rst
+<inline_encryption>`.

 Inline encryption doesn't affect the ciphertext or other aspects of the on-disk format, so users may freely switch back and forth between